Syria-United States relations

 Despite opposition from Turkey, President Donald Trump authorizes an arms deal with the Syrian Kurds to assist the Syrian Democratic Forces in their fight against Islamic State of Iraq and the Levant (ISIL).

 The U.S. summons Turkish ambassador Serdar Kilic after violence between protesters and Turkish security personnel outside the Embassy of Turkey, Washington, D.C. leaves over a dozen people injured.
 U.S. Senator John McCain calls on the Trump administration to expel the ambassador.
-2017-05-18 (Context: Donald Trump, Turkey-United States relations)
+2017-05-18 (Context: Donald Trump, Turkey-United States relations, Turkish)

 Kurdish-led fighters completely encircle the ISIL-held town of Manbij, near the Turkish border, while Syrian forces move closer to ISIL's de facto capital, Raqqa.
-2016-06-10 (Context: ISIL, Syrian Democratic Forces, Turkey)
+2016-06-10 (Context: ISIL, Syrian Democratic Forces, Turkish)

 The White House confirms Turkish Foreign Minister Mevlut Cavusoglu's announcement that President Donald Trump told Turkish President Recep Tayyip Erdogan that America is preparing to stop supplying weapons to ethnic Kurdish fighters in Syria.
 2017-11-24 (Context: Donald Trump, Turkey-United States relations)

 The U.S. Mission in Turkey suspends all non-immigration visa services in the country citing security concerns.
-2017-10-8 (Context: Turkey-United States relations)
+2017-10-8 (Context: Turkey-United States relations, Turkish)